yardenas/talks/06-JUL-2024/slides.md

 </div>

 <!--
 - Caveats: “cherry at the top of cake” (Yan Lecun’s Cake).
-Traning online is challenging
+Training online is challenging
   - RL is notoriously sample inneficient.

 -  => aka safely fine-tuning a policy from {simulation, human demonstrations, generative models,…}